xdqkid/S2S-AMR-Parser/README.md

 # Cite
-If you like our paper, please cite
+If you like our paper or parser, please cite
 ```
 @misc{xu2020improving,
       title={Improving AMR Parsing with Sequence-to-Sequence Pre-training},